 In business for a half century, GW&K Investment Management is a fee-only firm headquartered in Boston.
-The firm offers investment advisory services to a client base that's tens of thousands of clients large and includes both individual and institutional clients.
+The firm offers investment advisory services to tens of thousands of clients, including both individual and institutional clients.
 GW&K specializes in active equity and fixed-income investment solutions, and it incorporates equity, municipal bond and taxable bond strategies in its investment process.

 GW&K Investment Management Background

 The firm was founded in 1974, and in 2008 it became a partner of Affiliated Managers Group, Inc, a publicly-traded global asset management company.
-In addition to its municipal bond strategies, the firm employs small-cap and small/mid-cap and core fixed-income investment approaches.
+In addition to its municipal bond strategies, the firm employs small-cap and small/mid-cap and core fixed-income investment approaches, among others.
 GW&K manages wrap accounts, and it also participates in certain sub-advisory agreements.

 GW&K Investment Management Client Types and Minimum Account Sizes

-GW&K works with high-net-worth clients, estates, pension and profit-sharing plans, businesses, private funds, mutual funds, UCITS funds, collective trusts and other entities.
+GW&K works with private and high-net-worth clients, as well as estates, pension and profit-sharing plans, charitable foundations, endowments, corporations, private funds, mutual funds, UCITS funds, collective trusts and other entities.

 The firm's minimum account size varies by asset class and GW&K strategy.
 For advisory services the firm provides to wrap fee programs, or for sub-advisory services it offers to pooled investment vehicles, the relevant program or fund sponsor determines the minimum.